Banata

 Othershttps://myapp.com/api/auth/callback/{provider}

-Tip: Most providers allow multiple callback URLs.
-Keep the localhost URL alongside the production URL so development continues to work.
+Tip: Most providers let you register multiple callback URLs.
+Keep your localhost URL alongside the production one so local development keeps working.

 Security Hardening